codingitforward/fellowship2021/README.md

 **Zoe Chyatte**

 **Zoe Zemper** is a rising senior at the University of Michigan studying Information Analysis & Cognitive Science.
 This summer, Zoe worked at the Bureau of Labor Statistics in the Quarterly Census of Employment and Wages program, a Federal-State program that partners with state tax departments to collect and publish employment and wage information at the local, county, and metropolitan-statistical levels.
 This Census is produced using two reports, one of which is the Multiple Worksite Report (MWR), which is mandatory in 31 states and required or requested of most multi-location employers with a total of 10 or more employees.
 This summer, Zoe used Python and SQLite to build a database to identify non-respondents of the MWR and produced data visualizations with MatPlotLib to analyze non-respondent data.

+### Contact
+Please contact [fellowship@codingitforward.com](mailto:fellowship@codingitforward.com) with any questions.